Using quizzes for lead scoring and customer segmentation

 Lead scoring & segmentation quizzes – wrapping up

 Quizzes can surely be a useful marketing tool to add to your arsenal.
-But there are a couple of steps you need to take before creating your quiz.
+But there are a couple of steps you need to take before creating your quiz and only relying on a great survey response rate.
 First, it should have a clear purpose – whether it’s to segment customers in order to recommend different products or services, or focus on users who are more likely to purchase from you.

 Second, having segmented your customers based on their unique input, use the insights to target these groups in different ways.
 You might send them different marketing emails or add an extra step or special offer to their journey in order to convince those who are less likely to buy.